-Jen Burleigh-Bentz is an actor/singer based in the Minneapolis/St. Paul market.
+Jen BB is an actor/singer based in the Minneapolis/St. Paul market.
 Although Jen has toured internationally and has been blessed with having years of employment on Broadway stages, she also has grown by having performed in many amazingly small and intimate theatres throughout the country.
-Whilst working contract-to-contract in the Twin Cities Metro area, JBB also auditions in New York, Chicago and wonderful regional theaters across the country.
+Whilst working contract-to-contract in the Twin Cities Metro area, JBB also auditions in New York, Chicago and wonderful regional theaters across the nation.

-She loves film & commercial work, so continuously strives for employment as much as possible in that medium, as well.
+She loves film & commercial work, so continuously strives to be in front of the cameria as much as possible in that medium, as well.

 Check out Jen's schedule and other info...